SEARCH

 If you have trouble with the link to the PDF version of the article, please copy and paste this web address into your browser: http://www.straypetadvocacy.org/PDF/PIFResponse1BillionBirds.pdf

-Feral Cat Predation and It's Effect on Wildlife - Searching for the Truth Article by Christine L. O'Keefe, PhD which reviews various cat predation studies from a scientific point of view.
+Feral Cat Predation and Its Effect on Wildlife - Searching for the Truth Article by Christine L. O'Keefe, PhD which reviews various cat predation studies from a scientific point of view.
 Also available in PDF Format for printing.
-If you have trouble with the link to the PDF version of the article, please copy and paste this web address into your browser: http://www.straypetadvocacy.org/PDF/FeralCatPredation.pdf

 Addressing "The Wisconsin Study" Article by Stray Pet Advocacy which addresses the study which is cited most often by wildlife conservationists to show the decimating effect that free-ranging cats have on bird populations.
 The conclusion of the article is that this study simply does not stand up to scientific scrutiny.
 PDF version available for printing.
-If you have trouble with the link to the PDF version of the article, please copy and paste this web address into your browser: http://www.straypetadvocacy.org/PDF/TheWisconsinStudy.pdf 11/3

 "Domestic Cats - Wildlife Enemy Number One or Convenient Scapegoats?"
 Article by Sarah Hartwell ©2001.
 Cat predation studies with commentary as to where the research flaws may exist.
 If you have trouble with this link, please copy and paste this web address into your browser: http://www.messybeast.com/cat-wildlife.htm